 | Installation labour | Height, access, complexity, configuration | $600 – $1,800 |

-| Optional upgrades | Smart detection, remote access, and expansion | Variable |
+| Optional upgrades | Smart detection, remote access, expansion | Variable |

 Key Takeaways